 - Taste – (60%)

 Anyone who has done a poorly planned science project knows you need to come up with some kind of rating system to make your experiment look legit.
 This is ours!
 If you’re not familiar with our blog or YouTube channel, the content is created by 2 of us(Matt and Megha) and we will both be weighing in to get to the bottom of this issue.
 We’re going 60% on taste.
 You could argue that this should be an even higher percentage, but 60% is about right for us.
 We talked about the factors that go into our decision to make a given crust on a certain night, and taste is definitely king, but nutrition and difficulty are also going to factor into our decision.
 Nutrition is something that is always somewhere in our decision process, but might weigh more/less heavily depending on how strict we are being at the time.
 Difficulty is a constant factor.
-The easier something is to make the more inclined we are to make it for the most part.(There are rare exceptions where I pop on some headphones and dig into a 2 hour meditative cooking session though) Let’s get after it!
+The easier something is to make the more inclined we are to make it.
+Let’s get after it!

-The process for making these 2 crusts is very different, as detailed in the YouTube video above.
-I don’t think it’s a stretch to say that Fathead takes this category easily.
+The process for making these 2 low carb pizza crusts is very different, as detailed in the YouTube video above.
+I don’t think it’s a stretch to say that the Fathead recipe takes this category easily.
 Microwave, stir, form.
-It’s a 3 step process and you’ve got yourself a tasty thin crust pizza ready to go.
-The cauliflower crust is a bit more involved.
+It’s a 3 step process and you’ve got yourself a tasty thin crust keto pizza ready to go.
+The cauliflower pizza crust is a bit more involved.
 You have to turn the cauliflower into rice, microwave, drain, mix, form.
 There’s a couple added steps in there.
-The advantage though is that it is much easier to get this crust into the shape of something that looks like a pizza.
+The advantage though is that it is much easier to get this cauliflower pizza crust into the shape of something that looks like a pizza.
 With the Fathead dough you’re pretty much going to have to settle for “unrecognizable blob” unless you want to cut it into a specific shape or try something else fancy.